Vessel Detection and Localization Using Distributed Acoustic Sensing in Submarine Optical Fiber Cables: Database Description

 A significant challenge encountered when utilizing AIS data for machine learning applications, including ours, is the typically low and variable update rate~\cite{Harati-Mokhtari_Wall_Brooks_Wang_2007AIS, emmens2021promisesAIS}.
 While ITU recommendations suggest reporting intervals under 30 seconds for most moving vessels~\cite{ITU_R_M1371_5AIS}, our dataset exhibited much lower frequencies, with $88\%$ of vessels reporting only every 1 to 3 minutes (see Fig.~\ref{fig:ais-update-rate-histogram} for details).
 Considering the average vessel speed of 10.2 knots observed in the dataset (Fig.~\ref{fig:ais-speed-histogram}), such infrequent updates can lead to significant positional uncertainty (approximately 315 meters per minute in average), preventing accurate labeling.
 To address this limitation, we applied linear interpolation between reported positions with a 1-second resolution, excluding intervals with vessels not reporting during 60 minutes, and incorporating additional heuristic rules to minimize the generation of erroneous trajectories.
+Given the update rate distribution and the good results achieved, we believe the linear interpolation is good enough for the explored scenario, although in more demanding situations, alternative interpolation methods should be adopted~\cite{guo2021improved} (more details in the \href{https://geintra-uah.org/psi/index.html#interp}{supplementary material Web page}).
 This interpolation process resulted in a significantly denser dataset of 1,207,446 position entries used for subsequent analysis.

+Therefore, AIS-derived labels should be interpreted as interpolated ground-truth estimates for cooperative vessels, rather than as direct continuous measurements of vessel position.
+In addition, AIS does not provide complete information on the vessel acoustic state, such as propulsion regime, loading condition, draught, or radiated source level.